lubbu07/Walmart_Sales_Analysis/README.md

 - Payment Trends: E-wallets were the most preferred payment method and contributed the highest item sales.
 - Customer Ratings: Each branch had different top-rated categories; Fashion, Health and Beauty, and Electronics led in their respective branches.
 - Weekly Sales Pattern: Friday was the busiest day across all branches, likely due to pre-weekend shopping habits.
-- Rating Analysis by City: Yangon showed higher average ratings in Food and Beverages, suggesting better service or product alignment.
-- Profitability: Health and Beauty and Home and Lifestyle were the most profitable categories.
+- Profitability: Fashion Accessories and Home and Lifestyle were the most profitable categories.
 - Sales Shifts: Evening shifts recorded the highest number of invoices, highlighting peak customer activity.
-- Year-over-Year Revenue Drop: 5 branches saw a significant revenue decline from 2022 to 2023, indicating areas needing performance intervention.
+- Customer Behavior: Trends in ratings, payment preferences, and peak shopping hours.

 ---